SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+**V1.13.1 Added the following**
+- Strip markers before testing if battery level is increasing.

 **V1.13.0 Added the following**
 - New Setup option to limit when a charge event occurs.
-Only when a charge increases by x% will it flag a charge event as happening.
+Only when the battery level increase by x% will it flag a charge event has happening.

 **V1.12.2 Added the following**
 - Compiled with CIQ 8.3.0